5 Easiest States to Establish Residency

 Tax advantages and asset protection

-Economically, Nevada is on par with the other states listed in that it, too, has no state income tax.
-It also offers strong asset protection, ensuring privacy and confidentiality, and has flexible trust laws.
+Economically, Nevada is on par with the other states listed, as it, too, has no state income tax.
+It also offers strong asset-protection tools that can help support privacy and confidentiality, and it has flexible trust laws.

 Practical considerations